Search Page | Back to Results

 Cross Bar X is a camp for socially and economically disadvantaged youth.
 We want to provide a amazing camping experience for those that can't afford your typical summer camp.
 At CBX, we seek to provide an intimate, high quality camp for young people ages 8-18.
 We do this by working with 25-30 kids per week (one gender at a time except for the youngest kids), keeping counselor to camper ratios low (1:4 or 1:5), and by placing a large significance on 1 on 1 and small group learning.

-We are looking to add a head Wrangler to work for both seasons beginning May 27th, and running through November 1st.
+We are looking to add a Wrangler to work for the COSL season beginning September 1st, and running through November 1st.

-During the COLS season, the wrangler would be in charge of running groups of up to 15 students at a time for 2.5 hour activity periods multiple times per day.
+During the COLS season, the wrangler would be in charge of managing groups of up to 15 students at a time for 2.5 hour activity periods multiple times per day.
+Duties would include teaching the students basic horse riding skills, maintaining a safe operating environment for the people and the horses, reporting directly to the Horse Program Manager and the COLS program director.
 During the evening, you will be assigned to assist in other aspects of the program as laid out below.

 -To be in agreement with the Cross Bar X statement of faith